GregUtas/robust-services-core/docs/RSC-Cxx-Static-Analysis-Tools.md

 # Robust Services Core: C++ Static Analysis Tools

 The C++ static analysis tools are implemented in the `ct` increment, which is entered with the CLI command `>ct`.
-See the [CLI help file](/docs/output/help.cli.txt) for the commands available in the `ct` increment.
-The commands can also be found by entering `>help ct` for a brief summary, or `>help ct full` for a more detailed explanation.
+For the commands available in this increment, see the [CLI help file](/docs/output/help.cli.txt), starting after the line `ct>help full`.
+The commands can also be listed by entering `>help ct` for a brief summary, or `>help ct full` for a more detailed explanation.

 The contents of the code library must be defined before any of the commands can be used.
 This can be done with `>read buildlib`.